msgeorgy/git-origin-two/README.md

 "This line is the second added for the purpose of testing Merging & Pull Requests."

+"This line is set to test merge/rebase commands with conflict"

 ##Fourth Edition:

 "This line is the third added for the purpose of testing Merging & Pull Requests."